dz-experts/projects/README.md

 Any changes you make to the files on your machine, will automatically get reflected in the preview website

+# Deployment

+**Note, this can only be made from a clone of the main repo (not a fork).**

+From your machine, run the following commands:

+    make site_build

+    make site_deploy

+TODO: setup automatic deploys.

 # Contributing